Andrew Martin MSc, MBACP (Accred), FDAP (Accred).

 I offer counselling and psychotherapy in the Muswell Hill and Crouch End areas of North London.
 In my early 30's I started my career as a therapist.
 In the 12 years since then, I have worked with individuals, couples and groups to help them gain insight and work towards real-world change.

 Areas of expertise:

-I am an integrative therapist, which means that I have studied a range of therapeutic approaches that I draw on as and when they are needed.
+I am an integrative therapist, which means that I have studied a range of therapeutic approaches that I draw on to get the best result possible.

 I work a lot with family issues, relationship issues, and the feelings of betrayal and low self-esteem associated with separation and divorce.

 A key area of expertise for me is anxiety issues; like generalised anxiety disorder (GAD), panic disorder, and obsessive-compulsive disorder (OCD).
 Also, social phobia and the anxiety that is often linked to performance at work or other areas where people feel judged or exposed.
 Anxiety is also linked to assertiveness issues like the experience of being 'used' or 'walked over' by the people in your life.
 This often leads to low self-esteem, depression, guilt and shame.

 Although experienced working in many areas of emotional and psychological distress, one last area to highlight here is my specialism in addiction work.
 I have years of experience working with substance issues like alcohol, food and drug addictions and also behavioural addictions like gambling and sex addiction.